 Covid-19 Important Notice

 Toucan Diversity Training has suspended all face-to-face training sessions during this pandemic.
-We are working on moving all our training sessions on line.
+We are working on moving all our training sessions to virtual training.

 We are available to respond to any enquiries by phone or email.